Mothers Leading the Way

 -LaDawn Stuben, Candidate for Arizona State House

-In my younger years, my mother played a vital role in shaping my feministic and strong views.
+In my younger years, my mother played a vital role in shaping my feminism and strong views.
 Being a single mother while raising my two younger sisters and I, we saw first hand that we did not need a man in our home to keep it functioning.
 When home repairs needed to be completed, we did not have the money to hire someone so my mother would take us to the local home improvement store to fix it herself.
-My grandmother and my mom both push me for an academic education throughout my childhood and into my teen years.
+My grandmother and my mom both pushed for me to have an academic education throughout my childhood and into my teen years.
 When it was time to graduate from high school, I knew that I needed to fulfill that dream, not only for them but for me.
 Their dream became my dream.
 Due to that strong push for education, I now have my Masters in Social Work.
 Their push also helped me to believe that I was capable of anything I put my mind towards.

 -Monique Rodriguez, Former Candidate for Deer Park ISD School Board Trustee